freshesx/humans/README.md

 Step 2: Must set babel loader for vue-human in your webpack.

+> Before you use `vue-human`, You must add `vue-loader`, `vue-style-loader`, `vue-template-compile`, `sass-loader`, `node-sass` to build your project!

+You can see https://github.com/humanUI/webpack or https://github.com/vuejs-templates/webpack

-> Install in Webpack 2
+> Use babel to parse vue-human in Webpack 2

 ``` javascript
 module: {